PriyankaAMehta/React-from-Strach/README.md

 11. Copy the repository URL (HTTPS or SSH).
 12. Add it as a remote: git remote add origin https://github.com/username/repo.git
 13. Check the remote: git remote -v

+STEP 2 :

+1. Create a hello world programme using html first. check the commit.